seanpmaxwell/jet-schema/README.md

 const User = schema<IUser>({
   id: isNum,
   name: isStr,
-  email: ['', EMAIL_RGX.test] // You can pass your defaults/validators in an array instead.
+  email: ['x@x.x', EMAIL_RGX.test] // You can pass your defaults/validators in an array instead.
   nickName: isOptionalStr, // NOTE: we don't have to pass this option since its optional })